 Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Often when you search for the best London steakhouses, the majority of lists are dominated by the big players on London’s restaurant scene such as Flat Iron, Hawksmoor and Gaucho.
+Often when you search for the best London steakhouses, the majority of lists are dominated by the big players in London’s restaurant scene such as Flat Iron, Hawksmoor, and Gaucho.

-However, with such a dominated market, it’s all too easy for many of the smaller London Steakhouses to get overlooked.
-Steakhouses which definitely deserve recognition for their tasty cuts of meat, perfectly paired sides and award-winning wine menus.
+However, with such a heavily-dominated market, it’s all too easy for many of the smaller London Steakhouses to get overlooked.
+Steakhouses that definitely deserve recognition for their tasty cuts of meat, perfectly paired sides, and award-winning wine menus.

 So to celebrate the unsung heroes of the London steak scene, here’s where you’ll find some of London’s best steak at the lesser-known London steakhouses…